 - Sign up for classes through your installation's Military and Family Support Center, which can help you settle into your installation and make new friends.

 - Volunteer on and off the base.
 Your installation Military and Family Support Center can connect you with volunteer opportunities.

 You'll be keeping in touch with your loved one whenever you can, and you can use your communications to show how well you're handling the transition.
 As you explore your new area, you can do things to make your partner feel a part of your new home, too.

 - Use video clips, pictures and letters in creative ways to show your new location to your service member.

 - Keep a journal or a list of interesting places to visit and things to do when your service member returns, and share it when you communicate.

 - Involve the whole family in your explorations so everyone can play the part of savvy tour guide when your partner comes home.

 Prepare with the help of professionals

 You’re not alone in this.
-Prepare for the deployment and get through it with help from your Military and Family Support Center.
-The center's programs and services are staffed with professionals who can help you with any personal issues during this time.
+Prepare for the deployment and get through it with help from your installation's Military and Family Support Center.
+The center's programs and services are staffed with professionals who can help with deployment issues, relocation assistance and financial management.